 Do you need to store 20 bottles?
 50 bottles?
 Maybe 100 bottles.
 Storage capacity is a major player in determining the type of wine rack you should be getting.
 If you’ve got all the bottles your going to get, go ahead and find a piece that isn’t upgradeable.
 But if you know that you’re going to get more, you should consider getting component racks that can be expanded.

 The style of wine rack that you want to get will largely depend on what you need the wine rack for.

 Do you want something you can place on the kitchen island for easy access?
 Maybe you want a stand to place next to your bar, others want a dedicated wine cellar.
-That is why there are several different types of wine racks available.
+That is why there are several types of wine racks available.